Collateral Warranties: The “No Greater Liability” Debate

 While the courts have not directly addressed this issue, we believe that it is in the interest of all parties to set these clauses out expressly.
 Click here to find out why.

-If you would like further information on the above response or construction law advice, please contact Michael Chilton, or you can give us a call on 0345 070 6000.
+If you would like further information on the above response or construction law advice, please contact Derryn Rolfe, or you can give us a call on 0345 070 6000.